 1. Wax

 Wax is the simplest and cheapest protection for your car.
 However, it only prevents dirt and grime from sticking to the car’s paint.
-The benefit is that you don’t have to wash it very hard to clean it, and minimizes the chance of swirls and scratches from washing.
+The benefit is that you don’t have to wash it very hard to clean it, and it minimizes the chance of swirls and scratches from washing.
 However, typical car wax doesn’t protect your car from deep scratches and stone chips on the paint.

 Another downside is that they last no more than three months.
 Depending on how you treat your car and how you wash it, it may last shorter than that.
 So, you’ll need to reapply them quite often.
 Still, this is a great—and cheap—option if you want to make your car look shiny and brand new while protecting it from dirt and grime.
 It costs between $60 to $150 on average.